May. 20, 2024

 There are two different types of blades for pruning shears: Stainless steel and carbon steel.

-In addition there are pruning shears that have titanium coating.
+In addition, there are pruning shears that have titanium coating.

-Stainless steel have a high corrosion resistance, due to the protective chromium oxide layer that covers the steel surface after heat treatment.
+Stainless steel blades have a high corrosion resistance, due to the protective chromium oxide layer that covers the steel surface after heat treatment.
 On the other hand, they are not durable for long.

 Titanium coated blades offer a balance between durability, sharpness and anti-corrosion.
 Titanium is stronger, has higher corrosion resistance, and has about half the density (weight) of steel.
 The titanium coating helps strengthen the blade and prevent corrosion, and after being sharpened a few times it will expose the steel edge underneath, giving the best edge with higher strength and resistance to corrosion over the length of the blade.
 The titanium coating is recognized by the gold colored blade as opposed to the typical silver colored steel blade.[5][6]